jdcalus/STSA-Workshop-2-WCS/README.md

 		Then click on the **Open JSON Editor** menu item.
 		![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json-pulldown.png)
 			1. We are going to add a single line of code to the JSON.
 The purpose of this code, is to send a signal to the NodeRed application that some special processing needs to occur.
 			So for the JSON response to the **degree:Celsius** entity we need to have a new attribute on the JSON object.
-Type **"action": "CurrentTempCelsius"** make sure you put the "semicolon" right after the curly bracket, but before the new code you just added.
+Type **"action": "CurrentTempCelsius"** make sure you put the "comma" right after the curly bracket, but before the new code you just added.
 			![Architecture Overview](/images/wk2-wcs-workspaces-dialog-node-temperature-json-celsius.png)
 			2. You now need to do the same thing for the each of the other responses on the temperature node.
 			For the **degree:Fahrenheit** response add **"action": "CurrentTempFahrenheit"**